* Follows agreement with French supermarket Group Casino

 * Ocado sees opportunity in North America -CFO

-Jan 22 (Reuters) - Ocado has sealed a deal to allow Canada's second largest food supermarket group Sobeys to use its ecommerce platform, sending the British online retailer's shares up nearly 18 percent on this latest international tie-up.
+Jan 22 (Reuters) - Canada's second largest food retailer Sobeys Inc has signed a deal to use the ecommerce platform of Ocado to expand its online business, sending shares in the British group up 10 percent on its latest international tie-up.

-Ocado, which has helped to drive online shopping in Britain, one of the world's most advanced ecommerce markets, has been trying to sell its proprietary technology to international supermarkets in the past few years, with new deals seen as key to the company's valuation.
+Ocado, which has helped drive online shopping in Britain, one of the world's most advanced ecommerce markets, has been to trying to sell its proprietary technology to international supermarkets in recent years, with new deals seen as key to the company's valuation.

-The deal with Sobeys, which operates more than 1,500 stores across Canada, helped Ocado's shares to build on gains recorded in November when it announced a deal with French supermarket Group Casino.
+Ocado's shares jumped 12 percent in early trading on Monday, building on gains it recorded in November when it announced a deal with French supermarket Group Casino.

 "Channel shift to online in North America is gaining pace as consumers increasingly seek the benefits of grocery shopping from the comforts of their own homes, and as retailers attempt to offer services to meet this growing customer trend," said Luke Jensen, CEO of Ocado Solutions.

-Sobeys had recorded sales of C$23.8 billion last year.
+Sobeys operates more than 1,500 stores across Canada and recorded sales of C$23.8 billion last year.

-Michael Medline, president and CEO of Sobeys, said: "Our end-to-end ecommerce solution will allow Sobeys to build an online offer in a manner that is profitable and creates exceptional value for our customers, investors and supplier partners."
+"Our end-to-end ecommerce solution will allow Sobeys to build an online offer in a manner that is profitable and creates exceptional value for our customers, investors and supplier partners," said Michael Medline, president and CEO of Sobeys.

-The timing of the deal is likely to be a boost for Ocado, as speculation grows that competition could intensify in Europe after Amazon's acquisition of Whole Foods.
+The deal will come as a boost to Ocado, as speculation grows that competition could intensify in Europe after the acquisition of Whole Foods by Amazon.